jokerclay/Computer_Networks_prog_C/lab_2/readme.md

     * File Descriptor (fd)
       * Operating system files are created (and socket) simply as numbers (to be able easily distinguish them)
-      * Low-level file input and output function requires a file discriptor for the perpose of making I/O operations.
+      * Low-level file input and output function requires a file descriptor for the perpose of making I/O operations.
-      * Both socket & file have input and output stream (socket being more advanced than file) socket discriptor can be used simply as a file discriptor as well
+      * Both socket & file have input and output stream (socket being more advanced than file) socket descriptor can be used simply as a file descriptor as well

 - File open and close
     * use open system call to read and write a file `open()`
     ```c
     #include <stdio.h>